4 Things You Aren’t Protected Against Online Without a Protection App

 Pro tip: Check your Facebook privacy settings and don’t ever share personal information.

 4) Bank Account Infiltration

 One last area that may be vulnerable to hackers if you don’t have a protection app for your Iphone or Android, is your bank account.
 Nowadays, a lot of financial transactions take place online and banks give their customers the opportunity to implement almost any transaction via their websites.

 While this is convenient for consumers, it puts you at risk of being hacked.
 If criminals are able to access your bank account (either by stealing your password or by using personal information they extracted from your email or social media accounts), they can quickly empty your account, leaving you with nothing.

 Pro tip: Monitor all your online accounts 24/7 with a protection app like LogDog for unusual activity and unusual usage patterns.

 While you can never be 100% safe online, why not take some proactive steps to make your life a little more secure?
-Download LogDog, you never know when hackers will pick you as their next target.
+Download LogDog for iOS or Android, you never know when hackers will pick you as their next target.